360er0/awesome-lego-machine-learning/README.md

 * [JetClean [2022.10]](https://developer.nvidia.com/embedded/community/jetson-projects/jetclean) - JetClean is a small robotic Lego cleaner capable of autonomously navigating around your bedroom and keeping it tidy!

 ### Code
+* [Setognize [2024.06]](https://github.com/Castelvill/Setognize) - Code for a mobile app that can recognize 50 dfferent Lego sets.
 * [LegoSorter [2023.09]](https://github.com/LegoSorter) - Code for a mobile app that can recognize and count Lego bricks.
 It includes scripts for rendering the dataset, training the model, and the backend for the app.
 * [OpenBlok [2022.11]](https://github.com/blokbot-io/OpenBlok) - OpenBlok is an open-source Lego identification and sorting system using AI models developed by blokbot.io
 * [Lego Brick Recognition [2020.03]](https://github.com/jtheiner/LegoBrickClassification) - Code for generating synthetic dataset and training a classifier for 15 different parts.